AyodejiOgunnaike/Churn_Analysis_Azure_Synapse_Analytics/README.md

-This repository provides a comprehensive and detailed documentation of data preparation steps taken, assumptions made, including a detailed record of any data quality issues encountered and how they were addressed, and solutions implemented all through the ETL process.
+This repository provides a comprehensive and detailed documentation of data preparation steps taken, assumptions made, including a detailed record of all data quality issues encountered and how they were addressed, and solutions implemented all through the ETL process.

 Link to dataset : https://www.kaggle.com/datasets/shantanudhakadd/bank-customer-churn-prediction